Identifiability Challenges in Sparse Linear Ordinary Differential Equations: System-level unidentifiability

+Next, we prove a sharp threshold on the dimension $n$ and sparsity level $p$ for global unidentifiability. \begin{restatable}[sharp threshold for global unidentifiability]{lemma}{lemmasharpbound} Let $A$ be a sparse-continuous matrix with $n$-dependent sparsity level $p(n)$.
+Then, for $p_c(n)=1 - \tfrac{\ln(n)}{n}$ and any function $\omega(n)\to\infty$ we have that if $p(n)=p_c(n)+\tfrac{\omega(n)}{n}$, then $P(\rank(A) \le n-2) \to 1$ for $n\to \infty$ and if $p(n)=p_c(n)-\tfrac{\omega(n)}{n}$, then $P(\rank(A) \le n-2) \to 0$ for $n\to \infty$.
+That is, there is a threshold at $p=\ln(n)/n$ decisive for whether $A$ is asymptotically globally unidentifiable with high probability or not. \end{restatable} The proof can be found in \cref{sec:app:theory}.
+This is consistent with known results on Bernoulli matrices (e.g., \citealp{frieze2015introduction,basak2021sharp}) where there exists a similar sharp transition at $p=1-\ln(n)/ n$ for the probability of singularity.
+Our proof extends the same threshold to two-fold rank deficiency in sparse-continuous matrices and thus to global unidentifiability.
 In practice, numerically evaluating matrix ranks requires thresholding.
-By the Eckart–Young–Mirsky theorem the second smallest singular value of $\sigma_2$ of $A$ corresponds to the distance of $A$ the closest matrix $A'$ with $\rank(A')< n-1$.
-As such it provides a robust continuous numerical measure of system unidentifiability.
+By the Eckart–Young–Mirsky theorem the second smallest singular value $\sigma_2$ of $A$ corresponds to the distance of $A$ the closest matrix $A'$ with $\rank(A')< n-1$.
+As such it provides a robust continuous numerical measure of unidentifiability.

+\xhdr{Remark on sparsity, rank-deficiency, and non-identifiability.} \citet{stanhope2014identifiability,qiu2022identifiability} establish a tight connection between global non-identifiability and rank deficiency to then argue that rank deficiency (and thus unidentifiability) is rare.
+One of our key contributions is to demonstrate and quantify how sparsity, commonly assumed in dynamical models, leads to rank deficiency that ultimately results in unidentifiability.\footnote{Generally sparse matrices can have full rank (e.g., identity) and full rank matrices can be dense (all ones).} Crucially, this link does not rely on sparsity inducing entire zero rows/columns (obviously giving rank deficiency), but also holds for sparse systems without zero rows/columns, see also \cref{app:extension-to-further-matrix-models}.
+Finally, we link to systems studied in the literature to corroborate that the found phenomena are relevant for real-world modeling \cref{app:real-world}.